Minorplanets76/Open-Tag-Reader/build_instructions/build_instructions.md

 ## Attach antenna
-1. Seat antenna in grove aligning pigtails with the slots.
+1. Seat antenna in groove aligning pigtails with the slots.
 2. Feed under and through board at A+ and A-
 3. Check wires seated and fix in place.
 4. Solder antenna to board.